Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Overview

 As in the case of the KdV equation, these formulas are derived by taking the Laplace transform of $u$ in the temporal variable, solving the resulting, second-order, ordinary differential equation and taking the inverse Laplace transform of the result.
 The inequalities needed to advance the local well-posedness theory obtain directly from these explicit solution formulas.
 Moreover, from these formulas, one ascertains that, unlike the KdV equation, the imposition of boundary conditions brings no smoothing effect.
+For example, consider the IBVP (\ref{x-11}).
+The second term

+on the right-hand side of the solution formula (\ref{e-4}) becomes infinitely smooth as soon as $x>0$ and $t>0$.
+On the other hand, the first term on the right-hand side of (\ref{e-4}) can be written as